Mister Ed Theme Song

 Connie Hines: Carol Post

-Allan Lane: Mister Ed
+Allan Lane: Voice of Mister Ed

 Larry Keating: Roger Addison